Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 - `--extra_llm_api_options`: Used to specify some extra config.
 The content of the file is as follows:

 #### Expected Results
-The perf can be different when using different datasets.
+The perf can be different when using different datasets and different machines.

 ```
 ===========================================================